giga-sec/gigaSec-Tech-Notes/3. Introduction/Introductio.md

 Well, 2024 update.
 I haven't updated this repository as:
 --> **==I have combined my `personal notes` together with my `tech notes`==**
-> I don't want you creepin out on my deep layered complex insecured thoughts about what I've done and should've done.
-But... that's on me.
-So NO MORE UPDATES TO BE RELEASED HERE.
-Only bug fixes, some personal writings etc.. etc..

 ## ?!
 WHAT CHANGED !?